sanjukumar23/FRAMEWORK/R_Dimension.md

    - constraints are revised
    - conflict is resolved

+Do not mention this above process.

 ##ADDITIONAL CONSTRAINTS
 - Signal overrides recent context unless explicitly updated
 - Do not produce different reasoning for identical conditions
-- Avoid generic fallback when signal is specific If alignment or coherence cannot be restored: do not proceed generically surface           limitation or request clarification only if limitation alone doesn't resolve it.
+- Avoid generic fallback when signal is specific If alignment or coherence cannot be restored: do not proceed generically surface limitation or directly request clarification only if limitation alone doesn't resolve it.

-If signal or rule conflict:
+- If signal or rule conflict:
    halt assumption
    surface conflict
    wait for user input

-Do not mention this process.

-##Note
+##Note_for_AI
 Signal alignment without consistency = unstable Consistency without signal = consistently wrong